Ayutthaya Kingdom: Ranking of social classes

-With ample reserves of land available for cultivation, the realm depended on the acquisition and control of adequate manpower for farm labor and defense.
-The dramatic rise of Ayutthaya had entailed constant warfare and, as none of the parties in the region possessed a technological advantage, the outcome of battles was usually determined by the size of the armies.
-After each victorious campaign, Ayutthaya carried a number of conquered people back to its own territory, where they were assimilated and added to the labour force.
+With ample land available for cultivation, the realm depended on securing sufficient manpower for agriculture and defense.
+Ayutthaya's expansion involved constant warfare, and because no regional power possessed a decisive technological advantage, battles were usually determined by army size.
+Victorious campaigns brought conquered people into Ayutthaya, where they were assimilated into the labour force.
 Ramathibodi II (r.
-1491–1529) established a corvée system under which every freeman had to be registered as a phrai (servant) with the local lords, chao nai (เจ้านาย).
-When war broke out, male phrai were subject to impressment.
-Above the phrai was a nai (นาย), who was responsible for military service, corvée labour on public works, and on the land of the official to whom he was assigned.
-Phrai Suay (ไพร่ส่วย) met labour obligations by paying a tax.
-If he found the forced labour under his nai repugnant, he could sell himself as a that (ทาส, 'slave') to a more attractive nai or lord, who then paid a fee in compensation for the loss of corvée labour.
-As much as one-third of the manpower supply into the 19th century was composed of phrai.
+1491–1529) established a corvée system requiring every freeman to register as a phrai (servant) under a local lord, chao nai (เจ้านาย).
+A clause of the Law on the Institution of Litigation shows freemen already registered under a mun nai in 1356.
+In wartime, male phrai could be conscripted.
+Above the phrai was a nai (นาย), who was responsible for military service and corvée labour on public works and the land of his assigned official.
+Phrai Suay (ไพร่ส่วย) instead fulfilled their obligations through taxation.
+A phrai could also sell himself as a that (ทาส, "slave") to another lord, who compensated the former nai for the loss of corvée labour.
+Phrai constituted as much as one-third of the manpower supply into the 19th century.